danielwestermann/ThePostgreSQLGame/Readme.md

 The password for the user postgres13 is the category description of the "between" keyword

+Hint: There is a function to get the list of keywords.

 ### Level 14 -> Level 15

 The password for the user postgtes14 can be retrieved as follows: